amzn/selling-partner-api-docs/guides/en-US/usage-plans-rate-limits/Usage-Plans-and-Rate-Limits.md

 ### Dynamic Usage Plans

+#### Will my rate limits increase if my application is constantly throttled?

+Rates are based on a selling partner’s business metrics.
+If an application is being throttled consistently, it likely means your call patterns are not aligned with the rate limits assigned to that selling partner.
+See [What should I do if my application is consistently throttled?](#what-should-i-do-if-my-application-is-consistently-throttled) See also [The rate limits for one operation are too low for my use case.
+Can the limit be increased?](#the-rate-limits-for-one-operation-are-too-low-for-my-use-case-can-the-limit-be-increased).

 #### What is the overall goal of dynamic usage plans?

 Historically, we have observed that homogeneous usage plans are over-sized for some situations and, worse, under-sized for others.
-The goal of dynamic usage plans is to leverage the known context of a given call to put the right limits in place for any situation.
+The goal of dynamic usage plans is to leverage the known business context of a given call to put the right limits in place for any situation.

 #### What factors influence dynamic usage plans?